 60 Minutes, you technically learned the basics in one hour.
 Now, you will not be good or proficient at the basics, but you have technically learned how to ride a skateboard.
 You need to commit to continuing to improve upon these.

-The amount of time it will take to get proficient at the basics will depend on how much and how often you practice the basics.
+The amount of time it will take to get proficient at the basics will depend on how much and how often you practice.
 Like any other skill, the more time you put into, the better results you will see.
 If you skate every day for half an hour a day, you will get better sooner than if you practice for 5 hours once a week.
 A couple of skateboard lessons will also speed up the process.

 How Long Does It Take to Learn Tricks?